History of Afghanistan: Kushan Empire

-By the 3rd century, their empire in India was disintegrating and their last known great emperor was Vasudeva I.

-Sassanian Empire
+Sasanian Empire

-After the Kushan Empire's rule was ended by Sassanids— officially known as the Empire of Iranians— was the last kingdom of the Persian Empire before the rise of Islam.
-Named after the House of Sasan, it ruled from 224 to 651 AD.
-In the east around 325, Shapur II regained the upper hand against the Kushano-Sasanian Kingdom and took control of large territories in areas now known as Afghanistan and Pakistan.
+The Sasanians ended the rule of the Kushans Empire.
+Officially known as the Empire of Iranians, the Sasanian Empire was the last Persian Empire before the rise of Islam.
+Named after the House of Sasan, it ruled from about 224 to 651 CE.
+In the east around 325 CE, Shapur II regained the upper hand against the Kushano-Sasanian Kingdom and took control of large territories in areas now known as Afghanistan and Pakistan.
 Much of modern-day Afghanistan became part of the Sasanian Empire, since Shapur I extended his authority eastwards into Afghanistan and the previously autonomous Kushans were obliged to accept his suzerainty.

-From around 370, however, towards the end of the reign of Shapur II, the Sassanids lost the control of Bactria to invaders from the north.
-These were the Kidarites, the Hephthalites, the Alchon Huns, and the Nezaks: The four Huna tribes to rule Afghanistan.
+From around 370 CE, however, towards the end of the reign of Shapur II, the Sasanians lost the control of Bactria and Afghanistan to invaders from the north.
+These were the Kidarites, the Hephthalites, the Alchon Huns, and the Nezak Huns.
 These invaders initially issued coins based on Sasanian designs.

-Huna
+Huna people

-The Hunas were peoples who were of a group of Central Asian tribes.
-Four of the Huna tribe conquered and ruled Afghanistan: the Kidarites, Hepthalites, Alchon Huns and the Nezaks.
+The Hunas were nomadic peoples who were of Central Asian origin.
+Four of the Huna peoples conquered and ruled Afghanistan: the Kidarites, Alchon Huns, Hephthalites, and the Nezak Huns.

 Kidarites

-The Kidarites were a nomadic clan, the first of the four Huna people in Afghanistan.
+The Kidarites were a nomadic clan, the first of the four Huna people to live in Afghanistan.
 They are supposed to have originated in Western China and arrived in Bactria with the great migrations of the second half of the 4th century.

 Alchon Huns

-The Alchons are one of the four Huna people that ruled in Afghanistan.
-A group of Central Asian tribes, Hunas or Huna, via the Khyber Pass, entered India at the end of the 5th or early 6th century and successfully occupied areas as far as Eran and Kausambi, greatly weakening the Gupta Empire.
-The 6th-century Roman historian Procopius of Caesarea (Book I. ch.
-3), related the Huns of Europe with the Hephthalites or "White Huns" who subjugated the Sassanids and invaded northwestern India, stating that they were of the same stock, "in fact as well as in name", although he contrasted the Huns with the Hephthalites, in that the Hephthalites were sedentary, white-skinned, and possessed "not ugly" features.

-Song Yun and Hui Zheng, who visited the chief of the Hephthalite nomads at his summer residence in Badakshan and later in Gandhara, observed that they had no belief in the Buddhist law and served a large number of divinities."